 The accounts shall show the receipt, use, and disposition of all public property, and the income, if any, derived therefrom; all sources of public income, and the amounts due and received from each source; all receipts, vouchers, and other documents kept, or required to be kept, necessary to isolate and prove the validity of every transaction; all statements and reports made or required to be made, for the internal administration of the office to which they pertain; and all reports published or required to be published, for the information of the people regarding any and all details of the financial administration of public affairs.

-Result: Enduris Washington meets this requirement by reporting the amount of the total liability for unpaid claims in 2013 audited financial reports as \$7,016,511.
+Results: Enduris Washington met this requirement by reporting the total liability for unpaid claims at fiscal year ending 2014 as \$6,958,307.
 This amount is supported by the report of the independent actuary.

 4. Compliance with Reporting Requirements